Rishabh-Singh20/Pong-using-TurtlePy/README.md

 Scoreboard.Py is responsible for updating the scoreboard.
 Whenever the ball reaches beyond either of the paddle, the opposite player gets a point.

+Main.Py is responsible for the working of the entire game by calling each class in each file at the time they have to be called.